Massachusetts law about freedom of information and public records

 Massachusetts public notices, MassPublicNotices.org.

-Provides online access to public notice advertisements from nearly 100 newspapers throughout Massachusetts.
-Notices include government contracts, foreclosures, unclaimed property, community information and more.
-Clear search interface.
-Users can also choose to sign up for email notices of just the types of notices that interest them.
+Online access to public notice advertisements from nearly 100 newspapers throughout Massachusetts.
+Notices include government contracts, foreclosures, unclaimed property and more.

 Segregating and marking documents for release in accordance with the Open Government Act, U.S. Dept. of Justice.